Kalshi vs Polymarket: Who Is the True King of the Prediction Market in 2026?

 CONCLUSION

-Liquidity strength varies by geography and event type — Polymarket’s global user base often generates higher notional volumes, while Kalshi’s regulated status supports institutional involvement and legal market access.
-Fee structures also differ, with Polymarket’s typically lighter fee burden appealing to high-frequency traders and Kalshi’s fee-inclusive model aligning with compliance and fiat settlement preferences.
+Liquidity and trading dynamics differ by geography and market type.
+Polymarket’s global user base often generates higher notional volumes and deeper liquidity in international and crypto-focused markets, while Kalshi’s regulated platform supports institutional involvement and reliable access to U.S.-based events.
+Fee models also vary: Polymarket typically offers lower trading costs, appealing to high-frequency or global traders, whereas Kalshi’s fee-inclusive structure aligns with compliance and fiat settlement needs.

 Sign up Bitget Wallet now - grab your $2 bonus!